 Managed services for Memcached are far less available, but is still supported through Amazon Elasticache.

 Redis has native TLS support starting Redis 6.0.
 Earlier versions of Redis recommended the use of stunnel for providing TLS support.

 Up to Redis 5.x, Redis only supported a simple password-based authentication.
 This password was stored in plaintext on the server.
 Redis in version 6.0 onwards supports a fully featured ACL.

 Memcached version 1.4.3 and greater has SASL support.
 Previously Memcached had no authentication layer.

 Redis and Memcached are both great and have applications in different areas.
 Redis being developed later has many advanced functionalities and has great documentation and community.

-*Redis is a trademark of Redis Labs Ltd. Any rights therein are reserved to Redis Labs Ltd. Any use by ScaleGrid is for referential purposes only and does not indicate any sponsorship, endorsement or affiliation between Redis and ScaleGrid.
+*Redis is a registered trademark of Redis Ltd. Any rights therein are reserved to Redis Ltd. Any use by ScaleGrid is for referential purposes only and does not indicate any sponsorship, endorsement or affiliation between Redis and ScaleGrid.